xpan0988/Pastey/docs/layers/layer-5-agent.md

 For current Execute steps, the Host configuration service accepts only the logical `python` or `node` runtime identity, discovers it from a bounded platform-specific set of absolute locations, and pins the resulting safe executable identity in Host-local SQLite.
 It stores the physical path only in that Host-private configuration.
 When an immutable revision reaches readiness, the target Host revalidates the pinned identity and calls the existing `bind_v2_managed_process_step()` for each Execute authored to itself.
 The process-world spec carries that private identity so both readiness and claim reject replacement in place.
 A missing selection, missing/replaced binary, unsupported identity, or wrong-Host step leaves readiness unavailable.
 Capability probes, the requester, PM, Worker, and provider cannot populate this binding; there is no PATH fallback, automatic installation, alternate executable substitution, new execution engine, or new authority domain.
 Resource-only Transform remains process-free unless a separate exact binding already exists.

 The separate bounded Host capability probe is diagnostic-only.
-Its semantic vocabulary is global, while the fixed `RUNTIME_PROBES` table is the receiving Host's platform-local implementation map.
-A globally valid ID with no local probe is a `system_probe_unsupported` observation; a failed local fixed probe is `system_probe_unavailable`.
-Neither outcome proves absence or permits acquisition.
-The probe never supplies, discovers for execution, pins, or binds an executable identity.
+Its fixed-probe request vocabulary is global, while `RUNTIME_PROBES` is the receiving Host's platform-local implementation map.
+A recognized request with no local probe is a `system_probe_unsupported` observation; a failed local fixed probe is `system_probe_unavailable`.
+Neither outcome proves absence or supplies, discovers for execution, pins, or binds an executable identity.
 Managed execution continues exclusively through `ManagedRuntimeConfigServiceV1` selection, exact identity validation, existing readiness/admission, `ExecutionWorld`, and Core completion.

 `ExecutionWorldServiceV1` owns the generic execution semantics: it validates exact authority and resource leases, uses mutable overlays, applies Pastey wall/output/write budgets and available platform observations, records evidence, owns cancellation, and waits for an observed terminal state before run revocation.
 It delegates only platform world preparation, process launch, standard-I/O transport, termination requests, and platform observations through `PlatformExecutionBackendV1`.
 The backend receives already-authorized mounts and launch data, mints or widens no authority, and has no unsandboxed fallback; unavailable preparation or launch fails closed.